If you’ve ever wondered what to say when you’re trying to market your services, courses, memberships or digital products you’re not alone.

 But if you ask them to create copy about their service, they freeze up.
 They don’t know what to say and worry that their copy will end up sounding lame.
 So, they become paralyzed by this task.

 The problem is that not writing good copy is costing you money.
-Because when you procrastinate on your copy, your sales page doesn’t go up.
-You don’t talk about your services.
-Your current clients can’t easily send people your way.
+Because when you procrastinate on your copy, you procrastinate with your marketing and your sales page doesn’t go up… You don’t talk about your services… Your current clients can’t easily send people your way.

 The good news is that copy doesn’t have to be hard.
 In fact, it can be fun to create if you relax and enjoy the process.